scossin/matchID-project.github.io/quick_tutorial.md

 About the data: it is a clean synthetic data of French civil statuses.
 This file is a simple csv with no formatting or encoding problem.
 In the [advanced tutorial](/advanced_tutorial) you'll learn to deal with fixed with formats and encoding problems.

+The dataset is automatically saved and you can go to the next step.

 ### **Data preparation** : Create your first recipe

 Create a new recipe :